DanaGordas/JS-algorithms-and-data-structures/README.md

 # JAVASCRIPT ALGORITHMS AND DATA STRUCTURES

-This is a sandbox repository where I upload code and exercises IN:
+This is a sandbox repository where I upload code and exercises in:

 1. Problem Solving Patterns
 2. Recursion